GenericMappingTools/gmt/doc/rst/source/grdvector.rst

     **-Si** if it is simpler to give the reciprocal scale in plot length or distance units per data unit.
 To report the minimum, maximum, and mean data and plot vector lengths of all vectors plotted, use **-V**.
 Alternatively, use **-Sl**\ *length* to set a fixed plot length for all vectors.
+If a legend entry is desired via **-l**, please set the desired reference vector magnitude in data units [*scale*].

 .. _-T: